-No restrictions are placed on the age of most course transfer credits if they meet the criteria for transferability and are obtained at a nationally or regionally accredited institution (and FAA approved if applicable) at the time the credits were earned with grades of at least a 'C' or better.
+No restrictions are placed on the age of most course transfer credits if they meet the criteria for transferability and are obtained at a nationally or regionally accredited institution at the time the credits were earned with grades of at least a 'C' or better.
 All FAA credentials must be valid and in good standing.
 The College reserves the right to refuse credits for courses where the skills or information from the student's previous training is outdated to the degree that a student would be at a disadvantage.